GNOME/gnome-control-center/README.md

 Bugs should be reported to the GNOME bug tracking system under the product gnome-control-center.
 It is available at [GitLab Issues](https://gitlab.gnome.org/GNOME/gnome-control-center/issues).

-In the report please include the following information -
+In the report please include the following information:

-	Operating system and version
+* Operating system and version
-	For Linux, version of the C library
+* For Linux, version of the C library
+* Exact error message
-	How to reproduce the bug if possible
+* Steps to reproduce the bug
+* If the bug is a visual defect, attach a screenshot
-	If the bug was a crash, include the exact text that was printed out A stacktrace where possible [see below]
+* If the bug is a crash, attach a back trace if possible [see below]

-### How to get a stack trace
+### How to get a back trace

-If the crash is reproducible, it is possible to get a stack trace and attach it to the bug report.
-The following steps are used to obtain a stack trace -
+If the crash is reproducible, follow the steps to obtain a back trace:
+Install debug symbols.
+Let's take as example

+    sudo dnf install -y dnf-utils
+    sudo debuginfo-install -y --enablerepo=fedora-debuginfo $(rpm -q gnome-control-center)  # Fedora 28

-	Run the program in gdb [the GNU debugger] or any other debugger ie. gdb gnome-keyboard-properties
+Run the program in gdb [the GNU debugger] or any other debugger.

+    gdb gnome-control-center

-	Start the program
+Start the program.

-		ie. (gdb) run
+    (gdb) run

-	Reproduce the crash and the program will exit to the gdb prompt Get the back trace
+Reproduce the crash and when the program exits to (gdb) prompt, get the back trace.

-		ie. (gdb) bt full
+	(gdb) bt full

-Once you have the backtrace, copy and paste this either into the 'Comments' field or attach a file with it included.
+Once you have the back trace, copy and paste it into the 'Comments' field or attach it as a file to the bug report.